 In the past, I've discussed the advantages of having a good gaming monitor, mechanical keyboard, and mouse to use for your favorite games.
-Today I'll go over what I think is the best value hardware in 2016 and how to shop for the computer that works best with the games you play.
+So, if you like this post be sure to go and check that out as well.

 Gaming Processors Around $200